 Curtain panels are as low as $4.99 when on sale, and a great way to quickly save while you're there.

 15. Check out the IKEA catalog before you shop.

 Go HERE to view the IKEA catalog before you shop, and sign up for email updates which may include local savings as well.

-Be sure to check out my top 22 items to watch for when shopping IKEA, and leave a comment if you've found other ways to save when you shop.
+Be sure to check out my top 22 best things to buy at IKEA, and leave a comment if you've found other ways to save when you shop at IKEA.
 I love hearing from you!